AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 ### 4.8 Savings Goal

-Want to save up for the new PS5 but can't seem to no matter what?
+Want to save up for the new PlayStation 5 but can't seem to no matter what?
 Fine$$e has you covered!
 The savings goal feature allows you to save consistently by setting a monthly savings goal, so that you can save up bit by bit and build good financial habits.
 Once the savings goal is set, it will be visible on the Overview tab along with your current savings for this month.